Board of Directors

 Read Angela's Bio

-Angela is a native of Prince George’s County Maryland and has resided in the Winston-Salem area for about four years.
-As an educator, her passion for students is evident in her daily work as an Assistant Principal.
-Dr. Monell received her undergraduate degree at Towson University in Mass Communication.
-As she began to explore her career interests, she obtained her Master’s in Special Education at Bowie State University.
-In 2014, she received her doctorate in Educational Leadership with a focus on Curriculum and Instruction and her Administrative Certification at North Carolina A&T in 2016.
-She has a passion for working in the community as well as with students working to find their way.
-She has a particular interest in working with Middle School students as she recognizes that being in the “middle” is challenging in more ways than one.
+Working in the community and guiding students to find their way are Dr. Monell’s passions.
+She has a particular interest in working with Middle School students, as she recognizes that being in the “middle” is challenging in more ways than one.
 She believes that middle school is a critical time to engage students and provide structure and resources that will not only take them through their formative years, but will also be valuable throughout their lives.